philwild/infosecdocs/docs/README.md

 # Welcome to the InfoSec app for Splunk!

 InfoSec app for Splunk is your starter security pack.
-InfoSec app is designed to address the most common security use cases, including continuous monitoring and security investigations.
+InfoSec app is designed to adddress the most common security use cases, including continuous monitoring and security investigations.
 InfoSec app also includes a number of advanced threat detection use cases.
 All of the components of InfoSec app can be easily expanded using free security